-Student/Parent/Teacher/Principal Compact Reviewed and Updated for the 2023-24 School Year
+Student/Parent/Teacher/Principal Compact Reviewed and Updated for the 2025-2026 School Year

 Parent/guardian agreement:

 As a parent (guardian), I Parent signature will do my best to:

-See that my child is punctual on time and attends so chool regularly.
+See that my child is punctual on time and attends se chool regularly.

 Set a time for homework and review it.

-Stay aware of what my child is learning, and contac et teacher with my questions and concerns.
+Stay aware of what my child is learning, and contact ct teacher with my questions and

+concerns.
 Support school rules.

 Encourage my child to read 15 minutes daily.

 Talk with my child about his/her school activities.

 Student agreement:

 As a student, I will do my best to:

-,

 Read daily.

 Attend school daily ready to learn.

 Follow the school rules.

-Complete all homework assignments and then turn them in on time.
+Complete all homework assignments and turn them in on time.

 Teacher agreement:

-As a teacher, I will d lo my best to:
+As a teacher, Iv vill do my best to:

+2

 Assist each student to achieve.

 Help each child grow to his/her fullest potential.

-Provide instruction utilizing research-based strateg ies that will meet all students' instructional needs.
+Provide instruction utilizing research-based strateg

 Provide meaningful and appropriate homework act

-Maintain open line of communication with each stu
+Maintain an open line of communication with each student and his/her parents.

 Support the independent reading program.
-1

 Principal agreement:

-As a principal, I will d lo my best to:
+As a principal, IPrincipal signature will do my best to:

+•

-Encourage parental involvement. to my best to.
+Encourage parental involvement.

-Provide the students with highly professional, quali ified staff
+Provide the students with highly professional, quality

-munication between the students, parents and staff
+Provide an environment that allows for positive communication between the students, parents and staff.

-Enforce school rules. information between the students, parents and start
+Enforce school rules.

-Support the independent reading program.

 Support the independent reading program.